pydantic/pydantic/docs/usage/models.md

 Models can be configured to be immutable via `frozen = True`.
 When this is set, attempting to change the values of instance attributes will raise errors.
 See [model config](model_config.md) for more details on `Config`.

+!!! note
+    Same behavior in Pydantic V1 can be achieved via `allow_mutation = False`.
+This config is deprecated in Pydantic V2.

 !!! warning
     Immutability in Python is never strict.
 If developers are determined/stupid they can always